herrbert74/Vitalikes/FEEDBACK.md

   * Fixed.
 Cancelling WAS done, debouncing and trimming was indeed missing
 * Missed tokens - if the balance wasn't fetch, the user doesn't see the token
   * This is only an issue if there is no data in the database, and there is no network connection.
 Fixing this would need a complete rewrite of the getTokens function.
-This was not feasible for this test challenge as it was written.
+This was not feasible the way it was written.
 * Missing requirement for green / red balances
   * Fixed
 * A lot of UI blinking when typing (e.g. wet -> weth)
   * That's just a duplication of the Search and Compose issues above and below (?)
 * Compose issues - many redundant recompositions - not using stable types, no ImmutableList usage, using hashcode of token as a `key` - so if balance changes the same view won't be reused
-  * Useful feedback, my Compose knowledge is (was :) ) limited due to only have used it in hobby projects.
+  * Fixed.
+Useful feedback, my Compose knowledge is (was? :) ) limited due to only have used it in hobby projects.
 * Coroutine issue #1 - broken main-safety rule - (all method should be safe to be called on main-thread and dispatcher changes should be done in places that know they need to offload some work (e.g. `TokenDao#getTokens`)
   * That's something I should consider in the future, but it's not a coroutine problem, but an architecture